Wealthfront Review: Manage Your Investments for Dirt Cheap!

 It is also important to point out that Wealthfront does not hold your actual portfolio, rather they manage it for you.
 Your holdings are held in street name, much like you’d see at any other major online broker.

 The real difference with Wealthfront are the holdings they offer you to be in and who the ones are deciding on them.
-I’ll touch on the specific holdings first.
-Below are the index funds they will choose from to put you in:
+I’ll touch on the holdings first.
+Wealthfront chooses from a selection of different ETFs across several different sectors to take advantage of Tax-Loss Harvesting opportunities.
+With that in mind, below are the asset classes Wealthfront uses to construct your portfolio:

-Taking a look at Wealthfront vs Betterment, they offer virtually the same index funds though Wealthfront adds a bit more by offering both the real estate and natural resources funds which gives them a slight edge.
+Taking a look at Wealthfront vs Betterment, they offer similar index funds though Wealthfront adds a bit more by offering both the real estate and natural resources funds which gives them a slight edge.

 The other thing that really stands out about Wealthfront is their advisory investment committee.
 The committee is headed up by Burton Malkiel who many know as the author of one of the most authoritative investing books for beginners – A Random Walk Down Wall Street.
 Wealthfront also has numerous PhDs on their leadership committee as well as a former head of the CFA Institute.

 Wealthfront allows you to hold a variety of different accounts from the standard brokerage account and associated retirement accounts to Trusts and corporate accounts.
+They’re also the only robo-advisor in the space to offer a 529 account option.
 In addition to the account options, Wealthfront recently added external account support and portfolio review features.
 This allows you to view all of your brokerage accounts in one spot.
 Wealthfront uses this to offer insight on savings opportunities and how to best maximize excess cash you have sitting in accounts.

 Fees are where Wealthfront really stands out in my opinion.
 The first $10,000 you invest with Wealthfront are free.
-There is no charge to manage them, aside from the expense ratio charged by the specific index funds – which range anywhere from .05 – .15 percent, with one outlier (EMB) which is .60 percent.
-The average expense ratio comes out to being just shy of .15 percent, which is phenomenal.
+There is no charge to manage them, aside from the expense ratio charged by the specific index funds – which range anywhere from .05 – .40 percent.
+The average expense ratio comes out to .12 percent, which is phenomenal.

 Once you pass the $10,000 threshold Wealthfront charges a flat management fee of .25 percent.
 If you invest $100,000 with Wealthfront this will break out to a charge of $212.50 per year to manage your investments – I realize the math here is a little off, but you’ll see why later. 🙂